Artoriuz/ArtCNN/README.md

 - Shaders without any suffixes are the base models.
 These are meant to respect the source and produce fairly neutral outputs.
 - Shaders with the `DS` suffix are trained to denoise and sharpen, which is usually useful for most web sources.
 - Shaders with the `CMP` suffix are compute shaders.
 These are still experimental, but they're usually faster (specially on Vulkan).
+- Shaders with the `Chroma` suffix are chroma shaders.
+These are meant to be used on high-quality sources, and you should not use them alongside luma prescalers.
-- The old `Chroma`, `YCbCr` and `RGB` variants can be found under the "Old" directory.
+- The old `YCbCr` and `RGB` variants can be found under the "Old" directory.
 These have not been updated to reflect the new software stack and training dataset yet.

 ## Technical Details
-The models were trained on an anime dataset containing screenshots from the following shows:
+The luma models are trained on an anime dataset containing screenshots from the following shows:
 - Violet Evergarden
 - Koe no Katachi
 - Kimi no Na Wa